theandyb/BRIDGES_redo/README.md

 # Step 1: Generate singleton files

 For this step we simply rely on the vcftools `--singletons` option.
 This is done via a batch script (`src/step1_get_singletons_batch.sh`).
 We also need to filter out the subjects that were excluded in Carlson, et al (2017); this I'll do via an R script (`src/step1_filter_subjects.R`)

+# Step 2: Annotate singletons

+For this step, we will loop over all the singletons and pull the 21-mer motif centered at each position

+# Step 3: Sample control distribution